DUI with Injury in Aliso Viejo

 - That your negligence or unlawful actions caused someone’s injury

 The penalties for DUI with injury convictions are based on the specific case.
 The penalties also rely heavily on the specific circumstances of the accident and on an individual’s criminal record.
+Because a DUI is a “ priorable” offense, the severity of the consequences of the DUI may vary.
 If there is no prior conviction, the driver may face any or all of the following:

 - Suspension of one’s driver’s license

 - A fine of between $390 and $1,000